This tutorial is part of the basic tutorial series for the data.world platform. See the article overview of basic tutorials for more information.

-After working through the exercise in this article you should understand:
+After working through the tutorial you should be able to:

-- Auto-complete of terms and objects in your query
+- Use auto-complete of terms and objects in your query

-To complete this exercise you need to have:
+To complete this tutorial you need to have:

 - A data.world login (available for free here if you don't have one).

-If you need help creating the project or linking the dataset to it, detailed instructions are in the exercise Create a project to work with data.
+If you need help creating the project or linking the dataset to it, detailed instructions are in the tutorial Create a project to work with data.

-If you prefer to go straight to the exercise and refer back to the information in the Background section when you need additional information, click here.
+If you prefer to go straight to the exercises, click here.